Lake Manasarovar: Pilgrimage

 As the April 2015 Nepal Earthquake resulted in the closure of the border crossing at Tatopani-Zangmu, the pilgrimage from Nepal is generally done from the nearby Humla district in northwestern Nepal.
 Another route exists through the crossing at Rasuwa-Gyirong.
 Pilgrims could reach Lhasa by air before the journey to Lake Manasarovar.

 The pilgrimage involves trekking towards Lake Mansarovar and a circumambulation of Mount Kailash.
 The path around Mount Kailash is 53 km long.
 The circumambulation known as kora, is made in a clockwise direction by Hindus, Buddhists, and Jains, while Bönpos circumambulate the mountain in a counterclockwise direction.
 Pilgrims believe that bathing in the lake and circling the mountain is a spiritually beneficial practice that can bring various positive effects, such as the cleansing of one's sins.
 For the Khas people of the nearby region of Humla in northwest Nepal, a ritual bath in the lake is an important step in gaining their shamanic powers.
-There are many stupas, flag poles, Buddhist monasteries and praying stations on the banks of the lake, many of which were destroyed during the Cultural Revolution of China from 1966 to 1976.
+There are many stupas, flag poles, Buddhist monasteries and praying stations on the banks of the lake, though a significant number of structures were destroyed during the Cultural Revolution of China from 1966 to 1976.